About

 LaMarr Labs does not sell tools, resell vendor products, or bundle implementation into advisory retainers.
 The roadmap must be credible when it recommends not migrating certain systems, delaying certain waves, or applying vendor pressure that the vendor would not prefer.

-The deliverable is not the most comprehensive possible description of the cryptographic estate.
-It is the minimum viable clarity that lets the board approve investment, the engineering team execute a sequence, and procurement apply appropriate vendor pressure.
-Volume is not the product.
-Decisions are.
+The deliverable is the minimum viable clarity that lets the board approve investment, the engineering team execute a sequence, and procurement apply appropriate vendor pressure, rather than the most comprehensive possible description of the cryptographic estate.
+The product is the decisions it enables.

 If the framing here matches what your board, regulator, or executive team has started raising, the right next step is a briefing.